-These Guidelines and Conclusions recognize the growing acceptance in practice of masters.
-Those of us who serve as masters reflect the value we provide to our justice system.
-In our conversations with lawyers and our debriefing of parties after the conclusion of cases, we have learned how masters provided efficient, effective, and affordable services and results.
+These Guidelines and Conclusions recognize the growing acceptance in practice of neutrals.
+Those of us who serve as neutrals reflect the value we provide to our justice system.
+In our conversations with lawyers and our debriefing of parties after the conclusion of cases, we have learned how neutrals provided efficient, effective, and affordable services and results.

 Empirical research is hard to come by in the world of litigation, and it is always difficult to perform a comparative analysis of the path taken and the bypassed path.
-For that reason, empirical analysis of the benefits that special masters visit upon litigation is difficult to come by-particularly given the infrequency of published judicial opinions regarding masters.
-But the research that has been performed, anecdotal, as much of it may be, strongly points to the fact that the use of masters brings efficacy to the litigation process and generally enhances the quality of litigation outcomes.
+For that reason, empirical analysis of the benefits that neutrals visit upon litigation is difficult ascertain particularly given the infrequency of published judicial opinions regarding neutrals.
+But the research that has been performed, anecdotal, as much of it may be, strongly points to the fact that the use of neutrals brings efficacy to the litigation process and generally enhances the quality of litigation outcomes.

-For all these reasons, the Guidelines provide that, in all appropriate cases, courts should consider the appointment of masters.
-We, as members of the Academy dedicated to the use of masters, wholeheartedly agree.
+For all these reasons, the Guidelines provide that, in all appropriate cases, courts should consider the appointment of neutrals.
+We, as members of the Academy dedicated to the use of neutrals, wholeheartedly agree.